Most of the factors threatening Britain’s place in Europe have nothing to do with the EU

 It’s an unfortunate coincidence that the travails of the Eurozone and their disastrous consequences for Greece and other southern tier EU countries came to a head shortly before the British people are called upon to decide whether to stay in the EU.
 Eurozone problems arise from a number of factors, including the extreme difficulty of managing a currency shared by independent countries with widely varying terms of trade and interest rate needs, Germany’s massive advantage from the Euro from its huge trade surplus at the expense of corresponding deficits on the part of some of its EU trade partners, and the insistence of the EU’s most powerful members, led by Germany, on imposing on Greece and some other debtor EU countries policies of extreme austerity that seem calculated further to impoverish them rather than to boost their recovery.
 Since the UK has not adopted the Euro, and has received an exemption from any future obligation to adopt it, these crises of the Eurozone and its members have no direct implications for the decision about Britain’s continuing membership of the EU.
 But these acute problems have been exploited by the Leave camp to represent the EU itself as a failure from which Britain will be prudent to disengage before it collapses altogether.

 Some of the angst about immigration is clearly rooted in xenophobia, and some of it in racism.
 Communities are inevitably changed by the arrival of serious numbers of immigrants, especially if they are culturally or racially distinctive, and if their behaviour tends to be offensive to the original natives – loud pop music from the open windows of battered cars, no more orderly queues for the bus, raised petty and less petty crime rates, and so on.
 This is disturbing to the peaceful lives of many British people, many of them from immigrant families themselves.
 There is also the unshakable conviction that immigrants take jobs from native British workers and depress their wage levels by their willingness to work for less money.
 This is reinforced by the reality that it can be true for a limited time, in specific sectors of the economy and in specific areas of high immigrant settlement.
 But it is negated by the facts that there is no limited pool of jobs, so a migrant getting a job need not reduce the number of jobs available for natives, and that on any reckoning immigrants as a whole contribute more to the British economy than they take out of it and that this actually creates new jobs rather than reducing them.
 But in any case, these have always been problems associated with immigration, whether by Huguenots, the Irish, Jews, West Indians, migrants from the Indian sub-continent, Asians from East Africa, or more recently Poles and Hungarians and others from other EU countries, many of them highly skilled and qualified and willing to take jobs here for which they are wretchedly over-qualified.
 We have always been able to absorb successive waves of immigrants without any serious challenges to our national identity.
 Our public services would collapse without immigrants to staff them.
-As an ageing population we need a regular infusion of young men and women whose taxes will help to pay for the pensions and extra health needs of the old.
+As an ageing population we need a regular infusion of young men and women whose taxes will help to pay for the pensions and extra health needs of the old, that is why those immigrants taxation programms are necessary to implement (including PAN card correction if it was lost, etc).
 Immigration will continue whether or not we stay in the EU.
 More than half our immigrants come from outside the EU, and the EU principle of freedom of movement within the Union imposes no restrictions whatever on our freedom to “control”, limit or even prevent non-EU immigration as much or as little as we like.
 Once again, these factors contributing to the current angst about immigration have very little if anything to do with the arguments for or against Brexit.

 Muslim immigrants, many of them easily identified as such by their dress, arouse anxieties among some British and other people because of aspects of Islam that are deemed incompatible with liberal western values (treatment of women, barbarous punishments under Shari’a law for offences not recognised as criminal or even objectionable in the west, and so forth), and above all because of the association in many people’s minds between Islam and terrorism.
 These anxieties can’t be dismissed as wholly irrational or necessarily racist, although racial prejudice no doubt sometimes plays a part in arousing them.
 But almost no EU immigrants are Muslims, so EU freedom of movement within the EU is irrelevant to this cause of anxiety about immigration.